xxxprincemaker/recime/README.md

 - **Lombok**: Library to reduce boilerplate code in Java.
 - **Maven**: Dependency management and project build tool.

-## Installation
+## Prerequisites

-0. **Prerequisites:**

    Make sure that you have maven installed on your machine.
 If not, you can download it from [here](https://maven.apache.org/download.cgi), and follow [this](https://alexadam.dev/blog/install-java-maven) tutorial to properly install maven,

+## Installation

 1. **Clone the repository:**

    ```bash